christiano84/Frontend-Mentor-Challenge-1/README.md

 You can view my solution at the live site below as well as the 'challenge' specification below it to compare the two.

-I re-created this design by eye without any software like Figma to give me the exact font sizes, margins, etc of the layout.
-This increases the difficulty and time it takes to re-create a layout.
+I re-created this design by eye without any software like Figma.
+This increases the difficulty and time it takes to re-create a layout as opposed to having all the values in front of you like font sizes, margins, etc.

 VIEW MY SOLUTION